mhaugrud/msumcspy/_sources/Selection/Logicaloperators.rst

 There are three **logical operators**: ``and``, ``or``, and ``not``.
 The semantics (meaning) of these operators is similar to their meaning in English.
-For example, ``x > 0 and x < 10`` is true only if ``x`` is greater than 0 *and* at the same time, x is less than 10.
+For example, ``x < 0 or x > 10`` is true if *either* x is less than 0 *or* x is greater than 10.
 How would you describe this in words?
-You would say that x is between 0 and 10, not including the endpoints.
+You would say that x is not between 0 and 10.
+With the *or* operator, one, or the other, or both of the conditions can be true for the result to be true.

-``n % 2 == 0 or n % 3 == 0`` is true if *either* of the conditions is true,
+``x % 2 == 0 and x % 3 == 0`` is true if *both* of the conditions are true,
-that is, if the number is divisible by 2 *or* divisible by 3.
-In this case, one, or the other, or both of the parts has to be true for the result to be true.
+that is, if x is divisible by 2 *and also* divisible by 3.

 Finally, the ``not`` operator negates a boolean expression, so ``not  x > y`` is true if ``x > y`` is false, that is, if ``x`` is less than or equal to